Josephus Yenay

-Josephus Yenay (born 5 September 1975) is a former Liberian football striker.
+Josephus Yenay (born 5 September 1975) is a Liberian former professional footballer who played as a striker.

-Career
+Club career

 Yenay had a spell with Associação Naval 1º de Maio in the Portuguese Liga de Honra.

 International career

-Yenay also made two appearances for the Liberia national football team.
+Yenay made two appearances for the Liberia national team.
 He was selected for the Liberia squad at the 2002 African Cup of Nations and made one appearance in the final tournament.